-This research explores the views and practices of economic discipleship among pastors in Kibera slum.
-Christians are the majority in Kibera, yet the community is not experiencing the economic uplift of the gospel.
+This research explores the views and practices of economic discipleship among pastors in Kibera slum, Nairobi.
+The community is not experiencing the economic uplift of the gospel.
 This qualitative study analyzes the responses of 28 semi-structured interviews of members of a pastors’ network in Kibera.
 The findings show that economic discipleship is generally occurring among individual churches, and there is room for greater partnership among Kibera churches.
 The biblical economic paradigms portrayed in this study show significant correlation to Grigg’s ten principles of economic discipleship, demonstrating their applicability to Kibera slum and suggesting their generalizability to urban poor contexts globally.

 Acknowledgements